-Now you have a sense of the base size you’re working with, the next step is to find a lamp that’s the right height.
-What does that mean exactly?
-Well, you don’t want your reading lamp to be at a height that it glares in your eyes, or casts shadows on your book.
-If your bedside table is the same height as the top of your mattress, ideally your bedside lamp will be the same height again (for a standard bed height, that’s around 24-27″).
+Once you have a sense of whether you’re working with a wide lamp or a pillar lamp, the next step is to make sure your lighting is the right height—you don’t want your reading lamp to glare in your eyes or cast shadows on your book.
+If your bedside table is the same height as the top of your mattress, ideally your bedside lamp will be the same height again (for a standard bed height, that’s around 18–36 inches).

-Brass- or gold-finished lamps, for instance, contrast beautifully against a black wooden table, while a narrow metal table lamp will always look chic on a glass side table.
+Brass or gold-finished lamps, for instance, contrast beautifully against a black wooden table, while a narrow metal table lamp will always look chic on a glass side table.
 Choosing a colorful table lamp with an unusual design will draw the eye, instantly adding a dash of character as well as brightening a dull corner.
 “I would always choose a lamp with a soft shade of silk or cotton,” adds Storey.
 “This creates a softer, more ambient light in the room.”

 One little-considered tip is to choose a lampshade that mirrors the shape of the lamp; bottle and urn-shaped lamps tend to work well with tapered shades, while square lamps look better with straight-sided shades that reinforce their geometry.
 Column lamps can handle both types of shade.